 Body Horror: Abra discovers that she can transport herself into someone else's head...and can feel when someone else is trying to do it right back.

 Brass Balls: The aformentioned Band of Brothers, along with Abra's father, Dave, get the jump on the True Knot.
 They shoot without concern (and, in some cases, experience).
 John even slams himself into a True Knot member who was about to kill Dave.
+Later, Billy Freeman rams his truck into a lookout platform to distract Rose, injuring himself in the process.

 Cats Are Magic: Danny works at a hospice where he befriends a cat that is able to predict when people are about to die.
 Based on a real therapy cat who had the same ability.